fardad2105/mehbang-test/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## How To Work
+* after run project you'll see list of employees page that this page contains the list of employees and create employee button and in this table you can edit and delete any employee in any row of table

+* in develop mode we show toast message for handle errors and success messages
+* for form error handling have created directive that contain error message handling and type of errors